EPLKleijntjens/Media-View-Component/readme.md

 </media-view>
 ```

 Below is an overview of all the available properties on the `<media-view>` element.
-Also see a comprehensive example [here](https://codepen.io/EPLKleijntjens/pen/eYOXMyK).
+Also see a collection of examples [here](https://codepen.io/EPLKleijntjens/pen/eYOXMyK).

 ### Properties